 Sustainable and Reasonable

 But Noufal is careful about how sustainability is presented.
-Too often, he says, sustainable products are marketed as premium lifestyle choices available only to affluent consumers.
+Too often, he says, sustainable products are marketed as premium lifestyle choices available to affluent consumers.
 He wants to challenge that perception.

-The initiative's guiding phrase is "Sustainable and Reasonable."
+The initiative's guiding phrase is "Local, Sustainable and Reasonable."
 The idea is that sustainability should not be exclusive.
 Products should be fairly priced, accessible and capable of generating consistent income for the people who make them.

 Rather than relying on high margins and low volume, the model focuses on affordability and wider participation.
 In doing so, it attempts to make sustainability part of everyday life rather than a niche trend.